-Rentals paid under operating leases are charged to the Statement of income and retained earnings on a straight line basis over the lease term.
+Rentals paid under operating leases are charged to the Statement of comprehensive income on a straight line basis over the lease term.

-2.5 Debtors
+2.6 DEBTORS

 Short term debtors are measured at transaction price, less any impairment.
 Loans receivable are measured initially at fair value, net of transaction costs, and are measured subsequently at amortised cost using the effective interest method, less any impairment.